fuseml/docs/docs/tutorials/kfserving-triton-gpu.md

     ```

     Make sure you have `kubectl` and `helm` installed.
 If not, refer to the following links to install them:

     * kubectl: https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/
     * helm: https://helm.sh/docs/intro/install/

 2. To install FuseML run the following command, note that we are also installing the mlflow and kfserving
-extensions which will be used for model tracking and serving:
+extensions which will be used for model tracking and serving respectively:

     ```bash
-    fuseml-installer install --system-domain <LOCAL_IP>.nip.io --extensions mlflow,kfserving
+    fuseml-installer install --extensions mlflow,kfserving
     ```

-    Replace `LOCAL_IP` with the IP address of the machine where the kubernetes cluster is running.
-    In this tutorial `LOCAL_IP` is set to `192.168.86.74`.
+    !!! note
+        FuseML will automatically assign a domain based on the cluster load balancer IP address in the format
+        `<LB_IP>.nip.io`.
+If you want to use a different domain, you can use the `--system-domain` flag.
+In the
+        rest of this tutorial we will use `192.168.86.74.nip.io` as the domain.
+Any reference to `<FUSEML_DOMAIN>`
+        should be replaced by your domain.

 ## Training & Serving the model